angular/zone.js/STANDARD-APIS.md

 | crypto | MacroTask |  |
 | fs | MacroTask | all async methods are patched |

-EventEmitter, addEventListener, prependEventListener, on, once will be patched as EventTask, and removeEventListener, removeAllListeners will remove those eventTasks
+EventEmitter, addEventListener, prependEventListener and 'on' will be patched once as EventTasks, and removeEventListener and removeAllListeners will remove those EventTasks

 ## Electron

-zone.js did not patch electron API, but in electron, both browser APIs and node APIs are patched, so when you want to include zone.js in Electron, please use dist/zone-mix.js
+Zone.js does not patch the Electron API, although in Electron both browser APIs and node APIs are patched, so if you want to include Zone.js in Electron, please use dist/zone-mix.js

 ## ZoneAwareError

-ZoneAwareError replace global Error, and it will add zone information to stack trace.
+ZoneAwareError replaces global Error, and adds zone information to stack trace.
-ZoneAwareError will also handle 'this' issue. such as create an error without new, then this will be undefined in strict mode, and global in non-strict mode. it will cause some issues and very difficult to detect.
+ZoneAwareError also handles 'this' issue.
+This type of issue would happen when creating an error without `new`: `this` would be `undefined` in strict mode, and `global` in non-strict mode.
+It could cause some very difficult to detect issues.

 ```javascript
   const error = Error();
 ```

-ZoneAwareError will make sure that `this` is ZoneAwareError even without new.
+ZoneAwareError makes sure that `this` is ZoneAwareError even without new.

 ## ZoneAwarePromise

-ZoneAwarePromise wrap the global Promise and make it in zone and run as microTask, it also passes promise A+ tests.
+ZoneAwarePromise wraps the global Promise and makes it run in zones as a MicroTask.
+It also passes promise A+ tests.